Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 1.the button is only on the page i want to so it can use by props(noted) 2.and then i make a inline jsx(noted)
 3.for the display i make media query and visable and non visable display:none (noted)

+commit 110
+late booking backend
+firstly i fetch the api of UK currenct time from utils(noted) for the latebook i make true or false(noted) for service i call the utils fetch as to call i need to use async await(noted) to call async and await firstly declare currenttime as initial value, but i have to called it back within the modules(noted)